-Web developments broadly refer to the tasks associated with developing web pages for hosting via internet or intranet.
-The web development process includes web designing, web content development, client side/ server side scripting and network security configuration.
+Web developments broadly refer to the tasks associated with developing web pages for hosting via the internet or intranet.
+The web development process includes web designing, web content development, client-side/ server-side scripting and network security configuration.

 - Client-side scripting